Tariff of 1789: Political and sectional responses to the tariff

 Madison's attempt to enlist northern merchants and businessmen in supporting an economic contest with Great Britain elicited a cool response.
 Firstly, British capital and markets contributed to the general prosperity of the North, and secondly, a shift towards France would mean aligning the United States with a revolutionary government that exhibited what Federalist leadership regarded as "an excess of democracy."

 Alexander Hamilton, soon to enter the executive branch as Secretary of the Treasury, declined to support Madison's proposal and warned that economic warfare with Great Britain would drastically reduce the import duty revenue that the tariff legislation called for, placing at risk the funds anticipated to run the new federal government and finance the national debt.

 This dispute between Madison and Hamilton marked "the first important breach" between these two Federalist leaders, which would deepen when Hamilton, as Treasury Secretary, launched his fiscal and economic programs, ending their long collaboration.
 The legislation produced the first sectional strains within "the Federalist coalition of northern businessmen and southern planters."
 In the South, "agricultural interests" viewed the high tariff and tonnage rates as a triumph for northern merchants and manufacturers, the burden of which fell on southern staple crop exporters.

 This early application of constitutional authority highlighted north-south social and economic differences and presaged the dissolution of the Federalist coalition, the formation of an agrarian alliance, and the rise of the First Party System.
+This north-south divide on the basis of disagreements surrounding tariffing would go on to characterize many of the economic arguments, outside of those surrounding slavery, that would lead to the Nullification Crisis, and eventually, the Civil War.

+Among Antifederalist reactions there was worry that these tariffs had allowed the Federal Government to encroach too heavily on their perceptions of economic power-sharing between both state and federal levels.
+In regard to this, the repeated increases to the tariffs throughout the subsequent two decades to the passage of the act had served as repeated infractions to the classic anti-federalist mindset of tempering central authority in such matters.

+The subsequent raisings of the tariffs that had been established in 1789, however, would continue to persist into President Jefferson's presidency, despite the fact he was more traditionally aligned with Antifederalist sentiments.
+This would eventually set the precedent for tariffing to be more commonplace among both Federalist and Antifederalist platforms, and eventually Republican, Whig and Democrat platforms as the nation delved into different party systems.